ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

    - **WhatsApp Account** is a direct link to the default WhatsApp configuration; creation/quickedits are disabled to guarantee a single source of truth.
    - Choose **Recipients** = Mailing List or Manual Contacts.
    - Select the Mailing List or the Contact records, then set the **Schedule Date** (must be >= current datetime).
 3. Click **Submit to Scheduler** to move the mailing to the queue or **Send Now** to push it immediately.
+When no WAHA webhook is configured, both actions call Odoo’s native WhatsApp API and send messages through Meta Cloud.
 4. Use *Broadcasts ‣ Mailing Log* to follow the status.
-Each log entry references outgoing messages, the WhatsApp account, and any error message returned by WAHA/Meta.
+Each log entry references outgoing messages, the WhatsApp account, and any error message returned by Meta (or WAHA, if enabled).

 ### 5. Monitor traffic